 However, that’s not to say he dislikes his portrayals in blockbuster films.
 He notes those constant reminders can be an amazing thing, albeit reasonably overwhelming.
 But he considers the final three installments of Star Wars to be enough of the Hollywood culture for him.

 I wasn’t surprised because there is male toxicity in every part of today’s society.
-And add to that an industry that rewards fame and power.
-It’s that awful mix of being shocking and not surprising at the same time.
+And add to that an industry that rewards fame and power… It’s that awful mix of being shocking and not surprising at the same time.
+It’s a difficult [thing] to talk about briefly.
+That’s the problem.
+A brief conversation about it becomes a sentence.
 And a sentence does not, and cannot, sum up the largeness, and the awfulness, and the complexity of what it is.

 What they did here was awe-inspiring.
 [Patients are] being given dignity, and knowing that they are being cared for and not being talked down to because they’re sick.
-In a mad way, it makes you realize what matters.
-I’ll always be grateful for what they did and will always help them in any way I can.
+In a mad way… it makes you realise what matters.
+I’ll always be grateful for what they did.
+And will always help them in any way I can.